ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/computed-from.md

 ### 5. Use it outside of an injection context

-By default, `computedFrom` needs to be called in an injection context, but it can also be called outside of it by passing the `Injector` in the third argument `options` object.
+By default, `derivedFrom` needs to be called in an injection context, but it can also be called outside of it by passing the `Injector` in the third argument `options` object.

 ```ts
 @Component()